Last updated: 12 February 2024

 - preferences for using this site and your computer and connection information; and

-- provide information to us by telephone or Skype; and/or
+- provide information to Us by telephone or Video Meeting; and/or

 This site may also collect Internet Protocol (IP) addresses.
 IP addresses are assigned to computers on the internet to uniquely identify them within the global network.
 Smarter Drafter may collect IP addresses in order to provide internet session management and for security purposes.
 We may also collect and use web log, computer and connection information for security purposes and to help prevent and detect any misuse of, or fraudulent activities involving, this site.